 Or "bets" if you're looking for an actual gambling analogy.

 Lots of unsuspected players might fall for this gimmick and end up realizing to have spent loads of money chasing after anime characters on a screen, when it's too late.
 We're humans after all.
 And humans have weaknesses.

 What many of new players don't expect is that the rates of getting "valuable" or new characters and items quickly diminish over time.
 Just like with Panini sticker packs, the more you buy, the less are the chances that you'll get unique cards in the pack.

-But then again, in case of a sticker album you could often find other collectors and exchange your duplicates for new stickers or cards.
+In the case of a sticker album you could often find other collectors and exchange your duplicates for new stickers or cards.
 Whereas in their electronic counterparts you aren't allowed to.
 Because it's bad for business.
-As long as players are swapping their collectibles they are not spending money which is not a viable business strategy.
+As long as players are sharing and swapping their collectibles they are not spending money which is (apparently) not a viable business strategy.
 At least...
 Not for this sort of a product.

 It's something more and more players take for granted as the time passes.
 What isn't helping is the fact that such products receive aggressive promotion on streaming and video networks which further normalizes gambling behavior as something "cool".

 So the meager sum I mentioned having spent on my own Panini album 20 years ago is easily dwarfed by thousands of dollars spent by "whales" in modern-day GACHA games.